asynts/pico-os/README.md

 #### Bugs

+-   We have a ton of memory leaks in the filesystem, e.g. `VirtualFile::create_handle_impl`.

   - If we do `stat /dev/tty` we get invalid information, because `ConsoleFileHandle` always returns `ConsoleFile` instead of the actual file.